What is reticulohistiocytosis?

 - No consistent type of cancer has been associated with multicentric reticulohistiocytosis;

-- Because multicentric reticulohistiocytosis is very rare, this raises the question whether associations are merely coincidental
+- Because multicentric reticulohistiocytosis is very rare, this raises the question of whether associations are merely coincidental

 Multicentric Reticulohistiocytosis is also associated with: